Zykonot/Hyprland/README.md

-# Heres a vanilla Hyprland template for all your ricing needs!
+# A vanilla Hyprland template for all your ricing needs!